 Figure 6.2.3.2-1: UPF event exposure based on SMF subscription

 1. TSN AF or TSCTSF subscribes for TSN/TSC events using the Npcf_PolicyAuthorization_Subscribe operation.
+Subscription indicates that UPF direct report of TSC management information is preferred.

-2. If the PCF has received a Port Management Information Container for the PDU Session and related port number from the TSN AF or TSCTSF, the PCF issues a Npcf_SMPolicyControl_UpdateNotify request with possibly updated policy information about the PDU Session.
+2. If the PCF has received indication that UPF direct report is preferred or a Port Management Information Container for the PDU Session and related port number from the TSN AF or TSCTSF, the PCF issues a Npcf_SMPolicyControl_UpdateNotify request with possibly updated policy information about the PDU Session and/or target address for the notification when UPF direct report is preferred.
 Then, the SMF acknowledges the PCF request with a Npcf_SMPolicyControl_UpdateNotify response.

 3. SMF sends Nupf_EventExposure_(Un)scribe service operation for TSC management information event to the UPF.
 As an alternative, the SMF may configure direct reporting information (refer to the clause 7.5.2.9 of TS 29.244 [8]) on the UPF using N4 Session Modification procedure.